Nitrokey/odoo-modules/abandoned_carts/readme.md

 "state = __draft__" and "sales = website_sales" and "date_of_order <= hours_from_retention_period"

 These orders will be displayed in "Abandoned orders" and can be deleted manually.
-If the cron job is activated, the orders will be deleted automatically.
+If you setup the cron job, the abandoned_orders and abandoned_ customers will be deleted automaticly, depending on your setup.

 Customers, which have the

-"status = __draft__" and "orders = 0" and "lead = 0" and "meetings = 0" and "opportunities = 0" and "calls = 0" and "newsletter = none"
+"status = __draft__" and "orders = 0" and "lead = 0" and "meetings = 0" and "opportunities = 0" and "calls = 0" and "newsletter = none" and "date_of_order <= hours_from_retention_period"

-will be displayed in "Abandones customers" and can be deleted manually.
+will be displayed in "Abandoned customers" and can be deleted manually.

 Deleted items are listed in "Removed Log" for verification purposes.